ryanlerner/MechaCar_Statistical_Analysis/README.md

   - Dependent Variable: Safety Rating
   - Independent Variables: Vehicle length, vehicle weight, spoiler angle
   - Null Hypothesis: The vehicle safety rating is not affected by differences in vehicle length, weight or spoiler angle.
+  - We will need to collect data for the safety ratings on different makes/models of cars in order to see if these independent variables make a difference in how safe a car is.